 Pleasure and laughter guaranteed from the comfort of your home!
-Since kids already spend so much time online, let’s try to make that time both educational and fun.
-There’s plenty of great websites that are full of fun French games and activities to be experienced from the comfort of home.
-You can also direct them to these great apps to learn French!
+Since kids already spend so much time online, why don’t we try to make that time both educational and fun.
+There are plenty of great websites that are full of fun French games.
+Here are some of our favorite holiday themed sites:

 Of course, how could we forget the infamous Norad Santa Tracker?
-It’s also available in French and includes fun activities on the website!
-Just select “French” as the language in top right corner.
+The website’s also available in French and includes a bunch of fun activities as well!
+Just select “French” as the language in the top right corner.

 If there’s any time of the year to treat yourself to some sweet delicacies… it’s definitely the holidays!
 Of course, kids are always hungry for cookies, pastries, and cakes, so satisfy your sweet tooth during the holidays!